ElusiveNULL/avanzata-docs/Conjugation.md

 Note that there is no suffix for future tense.
 Future tense is marked by adding the word 'ue' before a verb.
 Thus, 'ue' can be translated as 'will' in 'I will see'.

+### Plural vs singular
+To make a noun plural, change the trailing A to an E. If the word does not end in an A, add an E to the end.

+Example:
+- Persona: Person
+- Persone: People

 ### Other Sections
 - [Overview](README.md)